-St. Thomas announced its ambitious 2021 football schedule that will offer the launch of a promising private school series with an equal split of 10 home-and-away games beginning August 27 at Hotze Field inside Granger Stadium.
+St. Thomas announced its ambitious 2021 football schedule that will offer the launch of a promising four-team Catholic Bowl event in collaboration with the Dallas Cowboys and equal split of 10 home-and-away games beginning August 27 at Hotze Field inside Granger Stadium.
 The Eagles will face six district opponents with two October travel dates to San Antonio, a rare visit to North Dallas, one open week, and the annual series with St. Pius X again positioned away from the traditional regular-season finale.

 Eagle Athletics is again partnering with HomeTown Ticketing to implement a contactless and cashless solution for fans and guests attending events at Granger Stadium.

 The Eagles are aiming to maintain measurable momentum after finishing the COVID-19 racked 2020 season with seven straight regular-season wins and its third consecutive district championship.
 St. Thomas closed out 2019 with nine victories in 11 games and reached the TAPPS Division I state semifinals for the first time since 2014-15.